paolinadoleva/Breakout/README.md

 They should also contain only the basic bullet points to keep you on track during your presentation.
 They should not contain all of your speech!
 These layouts are affectionately called __word walls__, and they make for bad presentations.

-> This is NOT a public speaking course, and I will not grade you on your demeanor during the presentation.
-Being nervous, using filler words (e.g. like, um, etc.) will not count against you.
-I am only grading based on the quality of the content that you present.

 # Final Submission
 As mentioned earlier, there will be a final submission for this project.